-"And these shall you abominate from among the birds. and the stork..."
+"These shall you abominate from among the fowl, they may not be eaten - they are an abomination... the chasidah..."
 (11:13-19)

-Why is the stork called "chassidah" (kindly one)?
+Why is the stork called "chasidah" (kindly one)?
 Because it deals kindly with other creatures with regard to food.
 (Rashi)

 According to the Ramban, birds labeled as impure have been classified this way because of their cruelty.
 But why should the stork, which deals kindly with its fellow creatures, be classified as impure?
 It is because it is kind only to others of its species but will never give food to a creature not of its own kind.
 This teaches us that when giving food to the needy, we must make no distinction between friend and stranger.